javs1287/FLPcustomplugin_and_steampunk/exercises/ex_1/README.md

 In this section you will find the required steps to run the basic setup of Embedded Steampunk.
 This step is mandatory for you to run the exercise end-to-end.

 ## Create a new ABAP Project in ADT (Eclipse)
-You should start by creating a new ABAP project for your SAP S/4HANA 2022 system. to do this follow the next steps:
+You should start by creating a new ABAP project for your SAP S/4HANA 2022 system.
+To do this follow the next steps:

 1. Create a new project in ADT.